""

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-After one semester in residence here, incoming Ph.D. graduate students from other universities may petition the Graduate Studies Committee to transfer graduate credits taken at their previous university to satisfy requirements here.
-In the Spanish Ph.D., a maximum of three courses (9 credits) may be transferred from their previous program toward their degree requirements, except in the major field, and no more than three credits may be granted in one but not both of the student's supporting fields.
+After one semester in residence, students from other institutions may petition the Graduate Studies Committee to transfer.
+Students may transfer up to 9 credits (three courses) to satisfy degree requirements, except in the major field, and no more than three credits may be granted in one but not both of the student's supporting fields.
 Each petition must be approved by the advisor, validated by a faculty member specializing in that field, and assessed by the Graduate Studies Committee with regard to its level and appropriateness.
 Only in rare circumstances will exceptions be considered.
+Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 6 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+With program approval, students are allowed to transfer no more than 6 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

-Satisfactory progress depends on: maintaining a GPA of at least 3.0, adhering to the rule whereby students must take two courses within the department (or have the rule waived by petition), and fulfilling all academic requirements.
-Students who are not in good standing will not be given sections to teach as TAs, and those whose GPA goes below 3.0 are put on academic probation.
+Students who are not in good standing will not be given sections to teach as teaching assistants, and those whose GPA goes below 3.0 are put on academic probation.
 If a semester of 3.0 is not attained during the subsequent semester, the student may be dismissed from the program.

 The doctoral candidates arrange their program with an assigned graduate advisor, representing one of the areas of concentration, at the beginning of their studies in this department.
 The advisor represents a field in which the student has expressed primary interest.
 The candidate may, of course, seek advice and suggestions from individual professors, but it is important to maintain frequent and ongoing contact with the regular advisor.
 At the beginning of the second semester in residence the academic advisor and the candidate make a detailed review of the first semester's progress.